lisatitshall/sunny-street/README.md

 - Step 1: Use Sunny Street brand guidelines to create a theme in Power BI (font types need changing later)
 - Step 2: Load data from Excel spreadsheets into Power BI
 - Step 3: Use Power Query Editor to explore data and change datatypes as required
+- Step 4: Brainstorm visualization ideas taking the overall aims into account

 For more detail on the actions taken during selected steps see the [Detailed Steps](#detailed-steps) section.